This post may contain affiliate links. Please read our disclosure policy.

 This is seriously and by far THE BEST Chicken Salad Sandwich!
-Tender chicken with a creamy dressing of mayo, Greek yogurt, pickle relish and lemon, with fresh herbs and seasonings, crunchy celery and pecans all on hearty toasted bread – it doesn’t get much better than this!
+Tender chicken with a creamy dressing of mayo, Greek yogurt, and pickle relish, with fresh herbs and seasonings, crunchy celery and pecans all on hearty toasted bread – it doesn’t get much better than this!

 THE BEST CHICKEN SALAD SANDWICH RECIPE